The Platform Process

 - We support local communities’ cooperation on common issues.

-- We oppose closed-door meetings and decision making not open to the public.
+- We oppose closed-door meetings and decision-making not open to the public when used to block public participation or transparency.

 - We support restoring voting rights to former felons.
 We support programs that promote the positive re-entry of former felons into our communities.

-- We oppose and and all means of voter suppression and support policies that facilitate full democratic participation.
+- We oppose all forms of voter suppression and support policies that facilitate full democratic participation.

-We will fight to create a just economy that sustains communities, families and individuals, promotes health and protects resources for the future.
+We will fight to create a just economy that sustains communities, families and individuals, promotes health, protects resources for the future, and supports social investment that eliminates structural poverty.
+We support communities that value socio-economic diversity.
 Specifically:

-- We will work with all interested parties, including recipients, to develop a welfare system that benefits the community as a whole, provides a safety net, helps people move forward, and treats people fairly and with dignity.
+- We will work with all interested parties, including recipients, to develop a welfare and benefits system that serves the community as a whole, provides a safety net, helps people move forward, and treats people fairly and with dignity and due process.

 - We will work for an economic development process that is open, sustainable, supportive of local economies, and sees that companies receiving public money for job creation provide training, safe working conditions, health benefits and a living wage and transition away from a fossil fuel extraction industry.
 KFTC does not support prison expansion as a means of economic development.